The European Week of Regions and Cities (#EURegionsWeek) is the biggest annual Brussels-based event dedicated to regional policy.

 The European Week of Regions and Cities is jointly organised by the European Committee of the Regions (CoR) and the European Commission's Directorate-General for Regional and Urban Policy (DG REGIO).
 A call for partners is launched early in the year, usually in January.
 Following the call, over 500 partners from all over Europe are selected: regions and cities, mainly grouped into consortia with shared issues (regional partnerships), companies, financial institutions, international associations, or academic organisations.
 Partners are required to hold seminars on matters of common interest, often related to implementing European Structural and Investment Funds and other EU programmes.

 How is the programme arranged?

 The programme is designed around a key slogan and a number of sub-topics.
-The workshops or debates are organised by three categories of partners: 1) Regional partnerships composed of European regions or cities; 2) EU institutional partners; and 3) companies, financial institutions and local and European associations.
+The workshops or debates are organised by three categories of partners: 1) regions or cities; 2) EU institutional partners; and 3) companies, financial institutions and local and European associations.
 Participants and speakers circulate between the various venues in Brussels: conference venue(s), regional partners' venues, representations of Member States.
 Since 2020, in order to reply to the COVID- 19 pandemic, the EURegionsWeek is also available as digital event, including virtual working sessions and networking opportunities for partners and participants.

 Who attends the European Week of Regions and Cities?